vitkyrka/nordict/README.md

   back button after navigating to another word via a hyperlink.
 This is fixed in Nordict.

+* **Better order of information (WFR).** The mobile Wiktionnaire site has several flaws which make it hard to use: for example, in words with more than one meaning, there is no overview so one is forced to scroll throw a large amount of content (such as translations to dozens of languages) to jump between meanings.
+  Also, the (sometimes quite large) Etymology section is placed at the top, even before the definitions, which is unhelpful.
+These problems are fixed in Nordict.

 * **Smooth inter-dictionary navigation (SDO).**  The official SDO app shows a dialog whenever a link from SDO to DDO is clicked, but this is not present in Nordict.